wp-plugins/never-moderate-registered-users/readme.txt

 = Hey, why did I get some obvious spam from a registered user? =

 This plugin assumes that any comment made by a registered user (or a user of the minimum defined user_level) is not spam, regardless of the spamminess of their comment.
 If you don't trust your registered users you probably shouldn't have this plugin activated.
 Or at least follow the directions above to increase the minimum threshold for trusted users.

 = I don't trust registered users who are just "subscribers", but I trust "contributors"; can this plugin moderate accordingly? =

 Yes.
 You can specify the capabilities and roles that can bypass moderation.
 Here's an example that can be placed in your active theme's functions.php file:

 `add_filter( 'c2c_never_moderate_registered_users_caps', 'dont_moderate_contributors' );
 function dont_moderate_contributors( $caps ) {
 	$caps[] = 'contributor';
 	return $caps;
 }`

+= Does this plugin include unit tests? =

+Yes.

 == Filters ==